ManticoreGamesInc/platform-documentation/src/references/cameras_and_settings.md

 ### Isometric Camera

-The isometric camera view is pointed at a fixed angle (i.e. 45 degrees) towards the player's character.
+The isometric camera view is pointed at a fixed angle (that is 45 degrees) towards the player's character.
 This type of camera can be used in real time strategy, and role playing games.

 ![!Isometric](/img/Camera/isometric_camera.png){: .center loading="lazy" }